This page brings together a number of resources to help support decision-making by women and healthcare professionals about the use of mesh:

 There is some controversy over the use of mesh in O&G. For many women, surgical procedures using mesh provide an effective form of treatment for the distressing effects of SUI and POP.
 However, some women experience serious complications and there are a number of patient communities who are campaigning to raise awareness of these concerns.

 It is currently recommended that operations using mesh are only performed by specialists with expertise in this technique, and only after a full discussion about the benefits and risks of such surgery with the woman who should be given detailed information to help with her decision-making.

 Information for healthcare professionals

 The NICE guideline on urinary incontinence is currently being updated to take account of recent research into mesh, and expanded to include pelvic organ prolapse.

-NICE has updated the following interventional procedures guidance related to mesh:
+NICE has also updated (in 2017) its interventional procedures guidance related to mesh: